PrototypeInteractive/static-html-boilerplate/README.md

 1. Prepare a coffee
 1. Run: `npm i` to install the dependencies
+1. Update the `deploy` script inside `package.json` file and replace `[S3-BUCKET-ID]` and `[CF-DISTRIBUTION-ID]` with corresponding values
 1. Run: `npm run dev` to build and watch
 1. Start coding!
+1. Run: `npm run build` to build the project
+1. Run: `npm run deploy` to deploy changes to the S3 bucket and optionally invalidate AWS CloudFront cache

 ### Notes: